marksuurland/crypto-address-validator/README.md

 ### Supported crypto currencies

 * 0x/zrx `'0x'` or `'zrx'`
+* 1inch Network/1inch `'1inch Network'` or `'1inch'` only erc-20 validation no bep-20, xdai or avalanche c-chain
 * Aave Coin/aave `'Aave Coin'` or `'aave'`
 * Aavegotchi/ghst `'Aavegotchi'` or `'ghst'`
 * Amp/amp `'Amp'` or `'amp'`
 * Aragon/ant `'Aragon'` or `'ant'`
+* Alpha Finance Lab/alpha `'Alpha Finance Lab'` or `'alpha'` only erc-20 validation no bep-20
 * Audius/audio `'Audius'` or `'audio'`
 * Augur/rep `'Augur'` or `'rep'`
 * AugurV2/repv2 `'AugurV2'` or `'repv2'`